-The underserved are low- and moderate-income households that have a member that is elderly, is a child, has a disability, or has a quality of life limiting medical condition.
+The underserved are LMI households that have a member that is elderly, is a child, has a disability, or has a quality of life limiting medical condition.
 The underserved also include individuals experiencing homelessness or victims of domestic violence.
 Characteristics of the underserved population may include fixed incomes, unemployment or underemployment, living in aging housing stock, language barriers, and physical limitations to access services.